Jewel-7/Blog-render-React/README.md

-Simple Server-Side-Rendering Website Made by using Next.js
+Simple Blog-Rendering Website Made by using React

 It consits of a Home Page With Navbar And footer

-Navbar consists navlink to render between pages like Raw ,Contentstack,Surfboard
+Navbar consists navlink to navigate back to Home

-Sliders are used For sliding the banner image
+Home page consists of Tiles or Card of Each Blog , ON clicking it a whole web page for blog opens up

+Related links can be used to render blogs

+Data is fetched from a backend server that was hosted in heroku

 ##To Run On Local Machine
-Go to terminal and type git clone https://github.com/Jewel-7/ssr-website.git
+Go to terminal and type git clone https://github.com/Jewel-7/Blog-render-React.git

 After cloning do npm install

-After installing all the dependencies do npm run dev
+After installing all the dependencies do npm run start

 ##Live Link
 https://blogrender-react.vercel.app/